Green Tea In Pregnancy: 6 Benefits And 3 Side Effects

 • Green tea might inhibit absorption of folic acid, which is very important during pregnancy (15).
 Folic acid is essential during the first 12 weeks of pregnancy to prevent neural birth defects in babies.

 • With a progressing pregnancy, the body’s ability to break down caffeine decreases.
-So excess green tea consumption might interfere with the sleep patterns and alertness, and also increases the risk of adverse effects in pregnancy (16).
+So excess green tea consumption might interfere with sleep patterns and alertness and increase the risk of adverse effects in pregnancy (16).

 protip_icon Did you know?